RecursiveError/drive_74HC595/readme.md

 ```
 OE and SRCLR can be dummy pins (if this is the case connect the pin of IC OE and SRCLR to GND and VCC respectively)

+*If you choose to disable these pins, the functions associated with them will not work.*

 after that call the "begin" function
 ```rust
 drive.begin();